linrongbin16/lin.vim/README.md

 - gcc, g++ (only on Linux such as Ubuntu/Fedora/Manjaro)
 - neovim (not installed on Windows)
 - zsh (not installed on Windows)
-- fack font (only download on Windows, need manually installation)
+- hack nerd font (only download on Windows, need manually installation)

 Notice: installation needs access of websites below, and make sure they're available: